rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 To complete the task in the school repository, create a separate branch and regularly commit your solutions to it.

 You have complete freedom to implement any visual design for the application.
-You'll find a sample of a possible app design [here](https://mikaleinik.github.io/chat-deploy).
+You will find a sample of a possible app design [here](https://mikaleinik.github.io/chat-deploy).

 ## Functional Requirements (+250)